 - In "Appearance > Widgets" you can set up the look and features of your sidebar.

-- In "Plugins" you can find and activate powerful plugins to extend WordPress.
-There are thousands of free plugins available and they can be used to add many features to your website.
-These are some of my favorite plugins.
+- In "Plugins" you can find and activate powerful plugins to extend the functionality of WordPress.
+There's a plugin for anything and here's a list of some of my favorite plugins.

 - In "Users" you can edit your user profile or add other people who will be your collaborators.

 - In "Tools" you can import content from your old blogs, such as your Blogger blog.